 Fairgreen Shopping Centre commenced trading in October 2003 at a cost of €50 million.
 It is the largest and most modern shopping center in Carlow County.
 It includes over 40 shops as well as restaurants, bars, and a cinema.

-With a fantastic range of shops, food outlets and a state of the art IMC cinema.
-Fairgreen is the premier retail destination in the south east.
+With a fantastic range of shops, food outlets, and a state-of-the-art IMC cinema.
+Fairgreen is the premier retail destination in the southeast.

-It’s anchor tenants are Tesco, Next and Heatons.
+Its anchor tenants are Tesco, Next, and Heatons.

 One of the ghost storie is about this cinema.
 And it is about a teenager who once ran out of a building terrified.
-He screaming that he had seen a phantom elderly man wearing a hat.
+He screamed that he had seen a phantom older man wearing a hat.
 Ghosts from the past usually appear in old buildings.
 IMC Cinema building is new and modern, so where does this ghost come from?
 Unfortunately, the authors of this story do not know the film this young man chose.
 Maybe the ghost came out of the screen?
 But the teenager’s story is confirmed by some cinema employees.
 Who confidently claim that they also witnessed “strange phenomena” in this cinema.

 The owners of the Fairgreen suggest there is scope to develop a third phase of 10,444sq m (112,418sq ft), subject to planning consent.
 It could take the form of an extension of the existing first phase.
-Replacing the present row of shops on Barrack Street to form a new streetscape linking up to the town centre.
+Replacing the present row of shops on Barrack Street to form a new streetscape linking up to the town center.
 Such an extension could allow for an additional 12 retail units, including a new anchor tenant and two sub-anchors. – Source: www.irishtimes.com/business/commercial-property/carlow-s-fairgreen-shopping-centre

 Official website of Fairgreen Shopping Centre: fairgreen.ie

-Lacation of Fairgreen Shopping Centre:
+Location of Fairgreen Shopping Centre:

 Fairgreen Shopping Centre is located at Barrack Street in Carlow Town.